qwd/dev-site/_docs_en/start/warning-info.md

 > In general, the darker the color, the higher the severity of the warning, but not all warnings have all levels, for example, haze warnings are only available in yellow and orange.

-> Not all warnings contain all levels, for instance: haze warnings only have yellow and orange levels.

 - White
 - Blue
 - Green